udacity/nd013-c1-vision-starter/README.md

 You are downloading 100 files (unless you changed the `size` parameter) so be patient!
 Once the script is done, you can look inside your `data_dir` folder to see if the files have been downloaded and processed correctly.

+### Classroom Workspace

+In the classroom workspace, every library and package should already be installed in your environment.
+You will NOT need to make use of `gcloud` to download the images.

+## Instructions

 ### Exploratory Data Analysis

-Now that you have downloaded and processed the data, you should explore the dataset!
+You should use the data already present in `/home/workspace/data/waymo` directory to explore the dataset!
 This is the most important task of any machine learning project.
 To do so, open the `Exploratory Data Analysis` notebook.
 In this notebook, your first task will be to implement a `display_instances` function to display images and annotations using `matplotlib`.
 This should be very similar to the function you created during the course.
 Once you are done, feel free to spend more time exploring the data and report your findings.
 Report anything relevant about the dataset in the writeup.

 Keep in mind that you should refer to this analysis to create the different spits (training, testing and validation).